 - We’ve been told that our ecological footprint on Earth is tremendous, where we need multiple Earth’s to match our consumption rate (energy, timber, settlement, seafood, etc)

 - Moving off-planet enables us to consider what trail we leave behind

-- I laid out a trail of footprints alluding to Neil Armstrong and Buzz Aldrin’s first steps on the Moon – to form a trail that referenced the many ways humans can impact – or imprint – a place, for better or for worse.
+- A trail of footprints alluding to Neil Armstrong and Buzz Aldrin’s first steps on the Moon – to form a trail that referenced the many ways humans can impact – or imprint – a place, for better or for worse.